TexasInstruments/ti-pmic-lld/docs/pmic_lld-design.rst

       *                               PMIC_THERMAL_STAT_WARN_VALID bit is set
       *
       *  \param   thermalStateOderlyShtDwn
-      *                               Set/Get the Oderly Shutdown status
+      *                               Set/Get the Orderly Shutdown status
       *                               Status bit indicating that the die junction
       *                               temperature is above the thermal level causing
       *                               a sequenced shutdown.